Generic Name: thalidomide (tha LID oh mide)

 Treatment with thalidomide may increase your risk of a blood clot or stroke during treatment for multiple myeloma.
 Ask your doctor about your specific risk.

-To make sure thalidomide is safe for you, tell your doctor if you have:
+To make sure thalidomide is safe for you, tell your doctor if you have ever had:

-heart disease, or a history of stroke or blood clot;
+heart disease, a stroke, or a blood clot;

 It is not known whether thalidomide passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 How should I take thalidomide?

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.
 Never share this medicine with another person, even if they have the same disorder you have.

 Take the medicine on an empty stomach, at least 1 hour after eating a meal.
 Swallow the capsule whole.

 The medicine from an open capsule can be dangerous if it gets on your skin.
 If this occurs, wash your skin with soap and water.
 Ask your doctor or pharmacist how to safely handle and dispose of a broken capsule.